 I highly recommend the first three as your immediate plan of attack whenever the chaos starts getting bigger, but any of these can be a helpful to shift moods from frazzled to focused again.
 Some will help tackle the mess inside the house, others will help tackle the mess inside our hearts.
 Some will do both 😉

-40 things to do when you feel overwhelmed
+40 things to do when the chaos turns overwhelming

 1. Breath prayers